kkmhogen/KBeaconDemo_Android/README.md

 #### 4.3.4.2 Motion trigger
 Motion Trigger means that when the device detects movement, it will start broadcasting.
 You can set the sensitivity of motion detection.
 **Notify:**
-When the KBeacon enable the motion trigger, the Acc feature(X, Y, and Z axis detected function) in the KSensor broadcast will be disabled.
+* When the KBeacon enable the motion trigger, the Acc feature(X, Y, and Z axis detected function) in the KSensor broadcast will be disabled.
+* iBeacon UUID for motion Trigger = Always iBeacon UUID + 0x1

 Enabling motion trigger is similar to push button trigger, which will not be described in detail here.